Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-7-responsibility.md

 This wasn't mere insubordination.
 It was the opposite of what happened at Deepwater Horizon.
 Instead of narrowing his responsibility to "just following orders," Yoshida expanded his responsibility to encompass whatever it would take to prevent catastrophe – even at the risk of his career and legal standing.

+Examining Yoshida's actions against our markers of responsibility:

+1. **Voluntary risk acceptance**: Yoshida knowingly risked his career, legal standing, and even his life by staying on site and making difficult decisions.
+By contrast, BP and Transocean leaders systematically shifted risk away from themselves.

+2. **Decision ownership in uncertainty**: Yoshida made clear decisions despite incomplete information, while at Deepwater Horizon, critical decisions were deferred or diluted across multiple parties.

+3. **Stakeholder prioritization**: Yoshida's actions consistently prioritized worker safety and public protection over corporate or personal interests, while Deepwater Horizon leadership repeatedly prioritized schedule and cost over safety concerns.

+4. **Consistency between values and actions**: Yoshida's statements about protecting his team matched his actions in crisis, while at Deepwater Horizon, safety was verbally prioritized but practically subordinated to commercial concerns.

 These two disasters – Deepwater Horizon and Fukushima – reveal a fundamental truth about responsibility that most leadership books overlook: Real responsibility isn't about staying in your lane.
 It's about expanding your lane when circumstances demand it.

+## When Responsibility Fails: The Paradox of Honorable Failure

+It's crucial to recognize that responsible leadership doesn't guarantee success.
+Consider the case of Eugene Kranz during the Apollo 13 crisis.
+As NASA's Flight Director, Kranz demonstrated extraordinary responsibility by declaring, "Failure is not an option," and personally leading the effort to bring the astronauts home safely.

+Yet if external factors had been slightly different—if the oxygen tank had exploded a day later in the mission or if a critical system had failed during reentry—the astronauts might have perished despite Kranz's impeccable responsibility.
+Would this outcome have made his leadership any less responsible?
+Absolutely not.

+Responsibility is about process, not results.
+It's about who bears the burden of risk and how decisions are made, not whether those decisions ultimately succeed.

 ## The Blame-Dodger's Handbook

-Before we examine how to develop this expanded sense of responsibility, let's look at how most "leaders" handle responsibility:
+Before we examine how to develop expanded responsibility, let's look at how most leaders handle responsibility:

 1. **The Delegator Extraordinaire**: "I assigned someone to handle that."
-Translation: "I washed my hands of it faster than Pontius Pilate."
+Translation: "I washed my hands of it."

 In the Deepwater Horizon disaster, this manifested as critical safety checks that everyone assumed someone else had performed.
 The blowout preventer – the last-resort safety device designed to seal the well in an emergency – had a dead battery, a leaking hydraulic system, and a disabled critical component.
 Each company involved assumed someone else was verifying this essential piece of equipment.
 [9]